 The variable “Quartz Rate” is responsible for 8% of the 22%.
 Follows “Hearth Plug Heat Flux” with 7% and Qxy Flow with 5.5%.
 In essence, already the top 8 variables in this chart explain approximately 40% of the 22%.
 With a few more, one reaches 50%.

-What this means is that with a single computation, one may determine why a complex plant malfunctions in a matter of minutes.
-With no need for Machine Learning, no need to construct training sets.
+What this means is that with a single computation, one may determine in a matter of minutes why a complex plant malfunctions.
+With no need for Machine Learning, no need to construct training sets, no learning bias.
 All it takes is sensors (but that’s Industry 4.0, right?) and the ability to store their outputs.
-And Artificial Intuition.
+And QCM-powered Artificial Intuition.